TL;DR

 Add Supportive Bedding

 Dogs with mobility issues often spend more time resting.
-Comfortable bedding can make standing and lying down easier.
+Supportive bedding can make lying down and getting back up more comfortable.

 Good options include: